-Eating too much sugar can cause weight gain, which can lead to higher blood sugar levels, or prediabetes.
-These are risk factors for type 2 diabetes.
+Eating too much sugar can contribute to weight gain, which may lead to higher blood sugar levels and prediabetes.

+Generally, eating fruit as part of a healthful diet should not increase the risk of diabetes.
 A diet that is high in sugar, refined carbohydrates, and saturated fats is likely to be more of a risk.

-Choosing fresh fruit rather than dried fruit, and limiting intake of fruit juice or smoothies, can help reduce sugar intake.
+Choosing fresh fruit rather than dried fruit, and limiting the intake of fruit juice or smoothies can help reduce a person's overall sugar intake.

-For people who do less than 30 minutes of moderate exercise per day, the United States Department of Agriculture (USDA) recommend the following:
+For people who do less than 30 minutes of moderate exercise per day, the United States Department of Agriculture recommend the following:

 |Children||2–3 years old||1 cup|

-|4–8 years old||1 to 1.5 cups|
+|4–8 years old||1–1.5 cups|

 |9–13 years||1.5 cups|

-|Girls||14–18 years old||1.5 cups|
+|Girls||14–18 years||1.5 cups|

-|Boys||14–18 years old||2 cups|
+|Boys||14–18 years||2 cups|

 |Women||19–30 years||2 cups|